MicrosoftDocs/learn/learn-pr/azure/azure-data-subject-requests/includes/5-how-to-respond-to-dsr-for-customer-data.md

 5. Select **Delete permanently**, and then select **Yes** to confirm.

 > [!NOTE]
-> Deleting this data also means deleting the user from the tenant.
-However, users are initially soft-deleted, which means that within 30 days of being marked for soft-delete, a tenant admin can recover the account.
+> Deleting this data also means that the user is deleted from the tenant.
+However, users are initially soft-deleted.
+This means that within 30 days of being marked for soft-delete, a tenant admin can recover the account.
 After 30 days, the account is automatically and permanently deleted from the tenant.
-You can also speed up the process by manually deleting the user from the recycle bin.
+You can also speed up the permanent deletion process by manually deleting the user from the recycle bin.

-### Example 2: DSR against customer data in Office 365
+### Example 2: Respond to a DSR for access to Office 365 customer data

-A Contoso customer residing in California has submitted a DSR form through the company's website.
-They want access to their personal information that they provided to Contoso via emails and documents.
-You need to search for their personal information, then give the customer access to that information.
-If that's not possible, you may need to provide an explanation of why the information can't be provided.
-To accomplish this, you can use the following steps:
+A Contoso customer who lives in California has submitted a DSR form through the company's website.
+They want access to the personal information that they provided to Contoso through email and documents.

+Again, there are two steps here.
+First, you’ll search for (discover) their personal information.
+You’ll then give the customer access to that information.
+If this isn’t possible, you might need to provide an explanation of why the information can't be provided.

-#### Task one: Discover
+#### Task 1: Discover

-1. Search all content locations with the **Content Search** tool by using identifiers such as:
+1. Search all content locations with the **Content Search** tool using identifiers such as:

     - Email address or alias (examples: datasubject@contoso.com or datasubject)
     - Phone number